Subscribe Today -- It's Free!

 Sound enjoyable?
 Here are five easy ways to get involved:

-1. Organize a "bookstore road trip" with friends: Talk to the book addicts
+1. Organize a "bookstore road trip" with friends: Talk to the book addicts in

-take a little research, but discovering new bookshops is worth it!
+research, but discovering new bookshops is worth it!

 2. Plan a trip with an organization: Bookstore Tourism is a perfect activity